MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **RMS.StatusCode** - Status code of the returned result

+#### Office.Android.AccountStorageInfo

+This event determines the number of MSA and ADAL accounts in the registry and shared preferences.
+It enables the analysis of inconsistencies between data stores and helps us to stabilize app performance.

+The following fields are collected:

+- **RegistryADALCount**- Indicates no. of ADAL accounts in registry.

+- **RegistryLiveIdCount**- Indicates no. of MSA accounts in registry.

+- **SharedPrefADALCount**- Indicates no. of ADAL accounts in shared preferences.

+- **SharedPrefLiveIdCount**- Indicates no. of MSA accounts in shared preferences.

 #### Office.Android.AndroidOffice16BootLatency

 Critical to capture for app performance metric with respect to the response time of the app from the boot.
 Microsoft uses this to collect the time taken for the app to be responsive and also detect scenarios that may impact boot time in Word, Excel, or PowerPoint.